shreram/smarthome/trigger_data.md

-# Template Fun
+# Trigger Data in Templates

 Ever wondered what trigger data is available for you when writing automations?
-Just copy the mqtt.publish service below and put it in any of your automation, and it will dump all the attributes and information into your mqtt.
+Just copy the mqtt.publish service below and put it in <u>any</u> of your automation, and <i>it will dump all the attributes and information into your mqtt</i>.

-Pre-requisite is to have MQTT configured.
+Pre-requisite is to have MQTT configured in your Home Assistant.
 Use tools like `mqttfx` to browse mqtt data.

 Enjoy!